 A determination of “main purposes” or “main activities” will be very fact-specific and open to interpretation, making it highly important that one has the best legal representation to advocate for you should you be charged with organized crime.
 Our criminal defence lawyers can advise on how best to protect your rights and defend you in court, We defend individuals charged with a variety of offences, including those charges involving organized crime and gangs.

-Contact Hicks Adams LLP in downtown Toronto to discuss the options available to help you through this time.
+Contact Hicks Adams in downtown Toronto to discuss the options available to help you through this time.
 Call us at 416-975-1700 or contact us online to schedule a confidential consultation.